FarzeenZainab/Styling-the-web/README.md

 # Styling-the-web

-Created this repo to learn CSS and Modern page layouts in-depth
+Created this repo to learn CSS and Modern page layouts in depth